• Skip to primary navigation

 roasted vegetables on a baking sheet.

-A mix of delicious vegetables richly seasoned with Mediterranean spices and caramelized to perfection.
+This roasted vegetables recipe is a mix of delicious vegetables richly seasoned with Mediterranean spices and caramelized to perfection.
+In less than 5 minutes prep time you will have the best side dish for any occasion.

 Prevent your screen from going dark